Smoked salmon is one of the great joys of life!

 However, chicken can be fickle!
 Overdone it can be like cardboard!
 So I always get asked by my friends how I smoke wings .
 These bad boys are sweet, spicy & smoky, no one at my cookouts can resist them!

-Smoked salmon.
+There you have it, smoked salmon.
 Its as simple as that.
-I know your family and friends are going to absolutley love this one!
+I know your family and friends are going to absolutely love you for this one!

 Do you have a different way to cold smoke salmon?
-Or have serving suggestion?
-I would love to hear about it!
-Let me know in the comments!
+Or have some life changing cold smoked salmon recipes I need to try?
+I would love to hear from you!
+Let me know in the comments below!